Holly Evans: Club level

 Evans started playing hockey at age 7 for Burnside HC.
 She transferred clubs to North East HC (NEHC) whilst still a junior player.
 At just age 12, she made her debut for the NEHC Division 1 women's team in Hockey SA's Premier League competition.
-Evans is a life member of NEHC, where she is continues to represent the club as a player-coach in the Premier League division.
+Evans is a life member of NEHC, which she continues to represent as a player-coach in the Premier League division.

 National leagues

 Evans made her debut into the Australian Hockey League (AHL), Hockey Australia's former premier domestic competition, in 2004.
 She was a member of her home state's representative team, the SA Suns.
 During her ten-year AHL career, Evans won one national title with the side, at the 2011 edition of the tournament.

 In 2019, following the overhaul of the AHL and subsequent introduction of the Sultana Bran Hockey One League, Evans was named in the preliminary Adelaide Fire squad for season one of the new league.
 She went on to represent the Adelaide Fire in every match of the league, with the team finishing in third place.